bitsofinfo/vault-token-issuer/README.md

 4) Upon success of the previous call, the generated orphan token is returned to the caller in a response JSON payload.

 5) By default an SPA is available at `/ui` and a self-signed TLS cert is generated.
 See usage for options around both of these.
+Note the SPA React app is statically built into the binary via [vfsgen](https://github.com/shurcooL/vfsgen)

 ## Usage